influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/kafka.md

 If 0 a default of 1s is used.

 #### `use-ssl`
-Enable ssl communication.
+Enable SSL communication.
-Must be `true` for other ssl options to take effect.
+Must be `true` for other SSL options to take effect.

 #### `ssl-ca`
 Path to certificate authority file.